JazzTap/jazztap.github.io/_posts/2022-6-29-tracklist.md

 when I met

-her father, I didn't think
+your father, I didn't think

-about you
+about fate

 </div>
 </div>